ClearMeasureLabs/onion-architecture-dotnet-7-container-apps/README.md

 - Octopus Deploy
 - Azure
+- Github

+Optional:
 - Azure DevOps
-- Github
+- TeamCity

-This project is configured to work with either Azure DevOps Pipelines or Github Actions.
-It cannot work with both at the same time.
+This project is configured to work with either Azure DevOps Pipelines or Github Actions, or TeamCity.
 Follow the [Github](#github),[Azure](#azure),[Octopus Deploy Environment Setup:](#octopus-deploy-environment-setup) and [Octopus Deploy Project Setup:](#octopus-deploy-project-setup) steps at the beginning of this document, then:
 - If using Azure DevOps, follow the steps in the [Azure DevOps Setup:](#azure-devops-setup) section
 - If using Github Actions, follow the steps in the [Github Actions Setup:](#github-actions-setup) section
+- If using TeamCity, follow the steps in the [TeamCity Setup](#teamcity) section

 # Github
 Fork the [onion-architecture-dotnet-7-container-apps](https://github.com/ClearMeasureLabs/onion-architecture-dotnet-7-container-apps) repo